 Leopold Award in History

-This award is presented to an outstanding sophomore or junior history student based on his or her academic achievement and contributions to the history program.
+This award is presented to outstanding sophomore or junior history students based on their academic achievement and contributions to the history program.

 The Dr. Joe K. Moody Research Scholarship